Q:

 1. lipid and carbohydrate basic structural differences

-2. energy release process differences
+2. In fact energy emit process differences

+In energy physiological processes, the breakdown of both lipids and carbohydrates needs the emit of energy through oxidative reactions.
+Lipids are involved in breaking down greater chemical bonds, releasing greater energy.
+According to research Specifically, each gram of carbohydrates (sugars) is able to create about 4 kcal of energy, while each gram of lipids (fats) is able to create 9 kcal of energy, almost twice as much as carbohydrates.
 This difference in energy density stems from the higher proportion of carbon-hydrogen bonds in lipid molecules.
-Fatty acid molecules contain more hydrogen atoms, which combine with oxygen to form water during oxidation, while releasing a large amount of energy.
-In contrast, carbohydrates have fewer hydrogen atoms and are less efficient in energy release.
-The breakdown of lipids requires more oxygen, which is one of the reasons why fat metabolism is more complex than carbohydrate metabolism.
+Makes sense, right?.
+For example Fatty acid molecules contain greater hydrogen atoms, which combine with oxygen to form aquatic environments during oxidation, while releasing a signifiis able tot quantity of energy.
+And In contrast, carbohydrates have fewer hydrogen atoms and are less efficient in energy emit.
+The breakdown of lipids needs greater oxygen, which is one of the reasons why fat physiological processes is greater complex than carbohydrate physiological processes.
+But

-3. Physiological Demand and Energy Metabolism Balance
+3. Physiological Demand and Energy physiological processes stability

-4. summary and practical application
+4. And summary and practical consumption

 Get a Free Quote